WICG/navigation-api/README.md

 navigation.navigate(url, { state, info });
 ```

 Note how unlike `history.pushState()`, `navigation.navigate()` will by default perform a full navigation, e.g. scrolling to a fragment or navigating across documents.
-Single-page apps will usually intercept these using the `navigate` event, and convert them into same-document navigations by using `event.transitionWhile()`.
+Single-page apps will usually intercept these using the `navigate` event, and convert them into same-document navigations by using `event.intercept()`.

 Regardless of whether the navigation gets converted or not, calling `navigation.navigate()` in this form will clear any future entries in the joint session history.
 (This includes entries coming from frame navigations, or cross-origin entries: so, it can have an impact beyond just the `navigation.entries()` list.)